Bio content provided by individual

 Teacher Bio

-Anna Leigh Gortner (she/her) is a professional dancer and tumbler in NYC.
-She grew up in Cincinnati, Ohio where she trained under Olympic coach Mary Lee Tracy as a J.O.
-Level 10 competitive gymnast for 6 years where during this time she was a 3 time national qualifier.
+Anna Leigh grew up in Cincinnati, Ohio where she trained under Olympic coach Mary Lee Tracy as a J.O.
+Level 10 competitive gymnast for 6 years.
+During her time as a gymnast she was a 3 time national qualifier.
+In 2022 she moved to New York City to complete Broadway Dance Center’s Professional Semester Program where she trained under world-renowned faculty.
+Anna Leigh loves to teach at BDC and is inspired by her students everyday!

 Class is designed to welcome all students from beginner tumblers to advanced tumblers!
 Students will explore new ways to build strength and discover new tips for tumbling on the stage.
 In class, students will work on perfecting basics as well as how to apply proper technique to more advanced tricks.
 From learning how to safely dive roll on stage to performing a perfect aerial with confidence students will have fun flipping upside down in a safe and judgement free environment!